learn-co-curriculum/while-and-until-looping-readme/README.md

 ## `while`

-The `while` construct is a little different from the first two constructs (`loop` and `times`) that we looked at earlier.
+The `while` construct is a little different from the loop construct that we looked at earlier.
 The `while` construct will keep executing a block as long as a specific condition is `true`.

 Remember our long and repetitiously-counting code that used `if` statements to count from `0` to `20`?
 Well, we can refactor that into simple, readable, *short* code with the `while` construct: